grp-bork/sumtraits/README.md

 - `taxonkit` and the NCBI taxonomy database, if they are not already installed on the system

 The Python package depends on `numpy`, `pandas`, and `taxonomic-profile-translator`.
+Supported profile formats and target taxonomies are defined by `taxonomic-profile-translator`.

 ## Installation